rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 ### Some medical terminology

 - The brain is surrounded by three **meningeal membranes**: the pia, the arachnoid, and the dura mater.
 - The space between the pia and the arachnoid is the **subarachnoid space**.
 It is filled with cerebrospinal fluid.
-The arachnoid and the dura mater are in continuity with one another in life, forming the **subdural compartment** which may contain fluid or blood.
+The arachnoid and the dura mater are in continuity with one another, forming the **subdural compartment** which may contain fluid or blood.
 - **Subdural hemorrhage**, blood in the subdural compartment, is found in up to 46% of newborns ([Rooks 2008](http://www.ajnr.org/content/29/6/1082/tab-article-info)).
 An **intracranial hemorrhage** occurs when blood is found in any of the tissues or membranes within the head.
 - **Bridging veins** drain the blood from the brain, crossing the subarachnoid space to enter sinuses within the dura.